Totoual/oef-sdk-python/docs/source/user/query-language.rst

 Constraints
 -----------

-A `constraint` is associated with an `attribute` and imposes restrictions on the domain of that attribute.
+A `constraint` is associated with an `attribute name` and imposes restrictions on the domain of that attribute.
 That is, it imposes some limitations on the values the attribute can assume.

 We have different types of constraints: